 At the turn of the century, Cynthia met members of the band Need New Body and soon found herself playing with musicians Larry D. Brown, Chris Reggiani, and Christopher Sean Powell.
 The Philadelphia City Paper’s observation at the time: “You can just see the standard press blurb: Acoustic guitar-strummin’ songstress joins forces with three-fifths of an art-jazz-rock freak-out troupe.
 But that’s a bit reductive when it comes to this group.
 Why accentuate polarities when they make music that sounds so natural?”
 Cynthia collaborated on several recordings with Powell, most recently on Cinematic Turn, which they recorded at Miner Street Recordings with producer Brian McTear.
 She has also made several recordings with Brown, including the stark and intimate full-length album Quitters Claim, which was released on the High Two label, as well as the single “What Forgiveness Will Allow.”
 Cynthia contributed to a Muscle Shoals tribute compilation where she covered Duane Allman’s “Please Be With Me.”
 She covered Richard Buckner’s “Surprise, AZ” for a Believer Magazine music compilation and appeared on BC Camplight’s album Hide, Run Away.

-Most recently, Cynthia contributed vocals to Sun Airway's album Heraldic Black Cherry, and returned to guitar study at Settlement Music School in Germantown, Philadelphia.
+Most recently, Cynthia graced the stage at the Philadelphia Folk Festival, contributed vocals to Sun Airway's album Heraldic Black Cherry, and returned to guitar study at Settlement Music School in Germantown.